 Here & now: Diana Paulding

-This is an extract from an article that was published in the December 2019/January 2020 edition of Reform
+This is an extract from an article published in the December 2022 / January 2023 edition of Reform